 The GOT-IT guidelines have been designed to support academic scientists and funders of translational research in identifying and prioritizing target assessment activities and in defining a critical path to reach scientific goals as well as goals related to licensing, partnering with industry or initiating clinical development programs.
 Based on sets of guiding questions for different areas of target assessment, the GOT-IT framework is intended to stimulate academic scientists’ awareness of factors that make translational research more robust and efficient, and to facilitate academia–industry collaboration.

-COMING SOON: In Fall 2020, visit the BRAIN Commons to interact with colleagues using the GOT-IT Expert Platform.
+COMING SOON: Visit the BRAINCommons to interact with colleagues using the GOT-IT Expert Platform.

 GOT-IT Expert Platform

 The GOT-IT recommendations consider the complexity of tasks associated with bridging the gap between basic science research findings and the identification of clinically effective products.
 The guidelines suggest the need for an environment where academic research teams focusing on newly identified drug targets can connect with experienced and qualified expert industry teams in support of successful drug discovery and development.
 The GOT-IT Expert Platform is designed to facilitate these interactions.
 Based on an innovative match-making algorithm, the platform helps academic scientists recruit drug discovery experts, receive timely and well-informed advice, and develop a more extended network of partnerships to ultimately increase the exchange between Industry and Academia.
 A set of onboarding questions ensures that project-specific goals and individual needs are taken into account so that productive collaborations can provide the most relevant and meaningful support for early-phase translational drug discovery programs.

 The GOT-IT Expert Platform is hosted in the BRAINCommons, the cloud-based platform for computational discovery designed for the brain health community.